Pat Cash: Professional years

 Cash turned professional in late 1982 and won his first top-level singles title that year in Melbourne.

 In 1983, Cash became the youngest player to play in a Davis Cup final.
 He won the decisive singles rubber against Joakim Nyström as Australia defeated Sweden 3–2 to claim the cup.

 In 1984, Cash reached the singles semifinals at both Wimbledon and the US Open, beating Mats Wilander in both.
 He lost in three sets in the Wimbledon semifinals to John McEnroe and was defeated in the semifinals at the US Open by Ivan Lendl, who won their match in a fifth-set tiebreaker after saving a match point.
 This day is regarded as one of the greatest days in US Open history because it featured the three set thriller women's final Chris Evert vs Martina Navratilova and a John McEnroe vs Jimmy Connors five set marathon semifinal – creating the day now known as 'Super Saturday'.
 Cash finished the year in top 10 for the first time.

 Cash was the runner-up in the doubles competition at Wimbledon in both 1984 with Paul McNamee and 1985 with John Fitzgerald.

 In 1986, just prior to Wimbledon, Cash had an emergency appendix operation.
 He reached the quarterfinals, playing "breath-taking tennis" to beat Mats Wilander in the fourth round in only his sixth match (excluding 1986 World Team Cup) in 12 months.
 During the championship he started the now common tradition of throwing wristbands and headbands into the crowd.
-Cash helped Australia regain the Davis Cup with a 3–2 victory over Sweden.
-Cash again won the decisive singles rubber, recovering from two sets down against Mikael Pernfors.
+Cash helped Australia regain the Davis Cup with a 3–2 victory over Sweden in the final, where he beat Stefan Edberg and then won the decisive singles rubber, recovering from two sets down against Mikael Pernfors.
+Cash was unbeaten in singles throughout the 1986 Davis Cup competition, having beaten Britain's Jeremy Bates and Andrew Castle in the quarter finals and America's Tim Mayotte and Brad Gilbert in the semi finals (in the first round he played doubles only).

 1987 was a particularly strong year for Cash.
 He reached five singles finals, of which two were Grand Slam finals.
 Cash reached his first Grand Slam singles final at the Australian Open, beating Ivan Lendl in a four hour, four set semi final.
 He lost the final in five sets to Stefan Edberg.
 This was the last Australian Open played at Kooyong on a grass court.